mwanji/humpty/README.md

 # humpty

 humpty puts your web assets back together.
-It is a small library that is easy to understand, embed, configure and extend.
+It is a small library that is easy to understand, configure and extend.

-## Installation
+humpty works best with [WebJars](http://webjars.org) for 3rd-party libraries and application code in folders accessible via URL.
+Configuring its behaviour is as simple as dropping a JAR on the classpath.

 Requires Java 6 and Servlet 3.

+## Getting Started

+In this example, we will use Jquery, underscore and Bootstrap and bundle them together into a single, minified file, along with application code.

-Add the dependency to your POM:
+Add humpty to your dependencies:

 ````xml
 <dependency>